-But for many of who did not grow up in households where parents communicated effectively, it is important to learn some productive, resolution-oriented ways to communicate with our spouse, especially when navigating subjects that are sensitive but essential to relationship building and maintenance.
+But for many who did not grow up in households where parents were not communicating respectfully and effectively, it is essential to learn some productive, resolution-oriented ways to communicate with our spouse, especially when navigating subjects that are sensitive but essential to relationship building and maintenance.

-Good communication is built on a foundation of respect
+Good communication is built on a foundation of respect.

-Think about the people you know who are poor communicators.
-They yell, they argue their point endlessly, they dominate the dialogue and never let the other person get a word in edgewise.
+They yell, argue their point endlessly, dominate the dialogue, and never let the other person get a word in edgewise.
 In short, poor communicators don’t practice respectful communication.

 Hold your conversation in a calm environment

-It might be after the children are asleep, or on a Saturday afternoon when all of your tasks are finished.
-Make sure distractions are low and you can both invest in the dialogue.
+It might be after the children are asleep or on a Saturday afternoon when all of your tasks are finished.
+Make sure distractions are low, and you can both invest in the dialogue.